Controlling unwanted trees and shrubs

 Native woody plants can also be aggressive growers and spread into areas they aren’t wanted.
 An example of this is encroachment of box elder and cottonwoods into lands planted as grasslands.

-Native plants that grow rapidly and are often considered weedy include poison ivy, blackberry, raspberry, sumac, hazel, prickly ash, dogwood, wild grape, Virginia creeper, poplar species like aspen and cottonwoods.
+Native plants that grow rapidly include poison ivy, blackberry, raspberry, sumac, hazel, prickly ash, dogwood, wild grape, Virginia creeper and poplar species like aspen and cottonwoods.

 While mowing or cutting can be used as a management strategy, most deciduous trees and shrubs will re-sprout after the trunk is cut.
 Some woody plants like aspen can resprout from underground lateral roots several feet from the main plant.
 These species must be controlled chemically for complete control.